 Tuition, Fees, and Study Abroad Costs

-Tuition and fees varies annually.
-Below is a cost estimate based upon past years as an example (tuittion figures are not representative of 2018-2019); the figures below represent the cost of the Master of Urban Design (MUD) Program for AY 2017-2018.
+Tuition and fees vary annually.
+Below is a cost estimate based upon past years as an example (tuition figures are not representative of 2018-2019); the figures below represent the cost of the Master of Urban Design (MUD) Program for AY 2017-2018.
 The study abroad program cost of the 5-week summer travel immersion experience is included in the overall cost estimate of the MUD Program, as described below.
 The study abroad program fee replaces the tuition and fees charge of Summer Session I or first half of the summer semester of the MUD program.
 You can access UNCC Financial Services website for additional information regarding tuition and fees.